YiJio/portfolio-21-22/README.md

 # Portfolio
-Welcome to my portfolio.
+Welcome to my OLD portfolio.
 Shows about, contact, and various works done.

-Quick link: <a target="blank" href="https://yijio.github.io/portfolio/">Portfolio</a>
+Quick link: <a target="blank" href="https://yijio.github.io/portfolio-old/">Portfolio</a>

 # Update Logs
 04/08/2021: Current portfolio saved in local computer, will be transported to here later.